AwsGhanem/Blind-SQL-Injection-with-Python/README.md

 ## About the Script
-The code only operates for this lab so far, but the concept can be developed to acomodate more complex Blind SQL injection attacks
+The code only operates for this lab so far, but the concept can be developed to accomodate more complex Blind SQL injection attacks